MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ## Queries

-To perform queries using the datastore API, you'll first instantiate an instance of `SMQuery`:
+To perform queries using the Datastore API, you'll first instantiate an instance of `SMQuery`:

 ```obj-c
 SMQuery *newQuery = [[SMQuery alloc] initWithSchema:@"todo"];